-Because many substances enter breast milk at very low levels, most are not likely to harm a breastfed baby.
-In most instances, the benefits of breastfeeding far outweigh any risk from an exposure.
-However, if you notice anything unusual in your nursing baby, tell your health care provider right away.
+While many substances enter breast milk, most are not likely to harm a breastfed baby.
+In most cases, the benefits of breastfeeding far outweigh any risk from an exposure.
+However, if you notice anything unusual in your nursing baby, tell your healthcare providers right away.
 This is especially important after a natural disaster, when you or your baby could be exposed to things you wouldn’t usually be around.

 Vaccinations that you might be given following a natural disaster include hepatitis A, hepatitis B, and/or tetanus.
-In most cases, these vaccinations are okay to have while breastfeeding.
+In most cases, these vaccinations are compatible with breastfeeding.
 Other vaccinations might be needed after some disasters.
-Check with your health care provider and local health officials about which vaccines are recommended if a natural disaster has occurred in your area.
+Check with your healthcare provider and local health officials about which vaccines are recommended if a natural disaster has occurred in your area.

 Some infections are common after a natural disaster.
-A local infection on a mother’s skin usually is not dangerous to a breastfeeding baby.
-More serious infections such as those caused by West Nile virus, hepatitis A virus, hepatitis B virus and others can be more complicated.
-If you think you have an infection, talk to your health care provider right away.
+A local infection on the skin of a person who is breastfeeding is not usually dangerous to a breastfeeding baby.
+More serious infections such as those caused by methicillin-resistant Staphylococcus aureus (MRSA), Vibrio, West Nile virus, hepatitis A virus, hepatitis B virus and others can be more complicated.
+If you think you have an infection, talk to a healthcare provider right away.

-In general, mothers who have an infection can continue to breastfeed.
-If medicines are used to treat infections, it is possible for some medicines to enter breast milk and affect a breastfeeding baby (see the next section).
+In general, a person who has an infection can continue to breastfeed.
 Be sure to drink plenty of liquids when you have an infection or other illness to help keep you hydrated.
-If you become severely dehydrated, it might reduce the amount of breast milk you are able to make.
+If you become severely dehydrated, you may become ill and it might reduce the amount of milk you are able to make.

-If you need to take medicine for any reason, be sure to tell your health care provider that you are breastfeeding so you get the medicine that is right for you and your baby.
-Watch the baby for side effects while you are taking any medicine.
-If your baby develops a rash, hives, or if you notice anything else unusual, tell your health care provider right away.
+There are many reasons why a person may need to take medication after a natural disaster, such as having an infection or other illness.
+Many medications are compatible with breastfeeding.
+Other medications might affect a breastfeeding baby.
+If you need to take medication, for any reason, be sure to tell your healthcare provider that you are breastfeeding, so you get the medication that is right for you and your baby.
+Watch the baby for side effects while you are taking any medication.
+If your baby develops a rash, hives, or if you notice anything else unusual, tell your healthcare provider right away.

-Using insect repellant is an important way to help protect from infections spread by mosquitoes.
-A bite from an infected mosquito could give you a serious illness such as West Nile or Zika virus.
+Using insect repellant is an important way to help protect from infections spread by mosquitoes and ticks.
+A bite from an infected mosquito could give you a serious illness such as West Nile virus or Zika virus.
+Lyme disease comes from an infected tick.
 The most common active ingredient in insect repellant is DEET.
 It is not known whether the DEET you put on your skin passes into breast milk.
 However, only about 6-8% of the DEET put on your skin gets into your body.
-This probably means that very little DEET would get into your breast milk.
-Breastfeeding women should follow the same recommendations that are given for the use of DEET in children.
+This means that very little DEET is expected to get into your breast milk.
+A person who is breastfeeding should follow the same recommendations that are given for the use of DEET in children.
 These include applying the insect repellant with DEET to your clothing and then only putting it on exposed skin such as your hands and face.
 Never apply insect repellant to the breast area.
 Wash your hands after applying insect repellant and before handling your baby or breastfeeding so that the baby’s mouth is not exposed to DEET.

-Other ways to lower your chance of being bitten by a mosquito include staying indoors with proper screens during peak times of mosquito activity (usually overnight from dusk through dawn) and wearing long pants, long-sleeved shirts, a hat, and shoes with socks while outdoors.
+Other ways to lower your chance of being bitten by a mosquito or tick include staying indoors with proper screens during peak times of mosquito activity (usually overnight from dusk through dawn) and wearing long pants, long-sleeved shirts, a hat, and shoes with socks while outdoors when possible.

 If you have been exposed to lead, a blood test can tell if the level is high.
-The level of lead in breast milk is usually lower than what is measured in the mother’s blood.
-A mother should not stop breastfeeding unless the level of lead in her blood is very high.
+The level of lead in breast milk is usually lower than what is measured in the person’s blood.
+Usually, a person does not have to stop breastfeeding unless the level of lead in their blood is very high.

 What if I need to give my baby formula?

-In most instances, it is fine to continue breastfeeding when a natural disaster occurs.
-If, however, you must give your baby formula, it is best to use single serving containers of ready-to-feed formula whenever possible.
+If you give your baby formula, it is best to use single serving containers of ready-to-feed formula whenever possible.
 This is especially important if the water supply is not clean or safe to drink or if the electricity is off.
 Ready-to-feed formula does not need added water and it does not need to be kept in a refrigerator.
 Local authorities will tell you if your water supply is safe to drink or to use for cooking or bathing.

 Do not use water that has been treated with iodine or chlorine tablets to prepare formula unless you do not have bottled water and cannot boil your water.
 Be sure to clean bottles and nipples thoroughly with bottled, boiled, or treated water before every use.
 Always wash your hands before preparing formula and before feeding your baby.
 If you do not have clean water for washing hands, use alcohol-based hand sanitizers.

-Where can I find more information on specific exposures to infants through breast milk?
+Where can I find more information on specific exposures through breast milk?

-MotherToBaby has fact sheets about many exposures which include information about breastfeeding (http://mothertobaby.org/fact-sheets-parent/).
-La Leche League International provides information about breastfeeding to women affected by natural disasters (http://www.llli.org; phone: 800-525-3243).
-The International Lactation Consultant Association maintains a directory of individual lactation consultants who can help with breastfeeding concerns such as reduced milk supply (http://www.ilca.org).
+MotherToBaby has fact sheets about many exposures which include information about breastfeeding (https://mothertobaby.org/fact-sheets-parent/).
+The International Lactation Consultant Association maintains a directory of individual lactation consultants who can help with breastfeeding concerns such as reduced milk supply. (https://www.ilca.org/main/home).